bcw222/chromium-website/site/chromium-os/how-tos-and-troubleshooting/kernel-configuration/index.md

 ### kernelconfig

+This script operates on all flavours at once.
-This script deals with each separate flavour in turn, performing the selected operations.
-It starts by building the config for each flavour, does the operations, and afterwards it splits the flavour configs back into the proper hierarchy.
-It supports four operations
+It builds the config for each flavour, performs the requested operations, and splits the configs back into the proper hierarchy.
+It supports four operations.

-*   oldconfig - does a 'make oldconfig' on each config
+*   oldconfig - runs a 'make oldconfig' on each config
 *   olddefconfig - like 'oldconfig', but it accepts the default selections automatically
-*   editconfig - does a 'make menuconfig' on each config
+*   editconfig - runs a 'make menuconfig' on each config
 *   genconfig - like oldconfig, but it leaves the generated full config files lying around afterwards in the CONFIGS directory

 There is a bit of a problem with kernelconfig.
 If you want to change a kernel option which is common to all flavours, for example, then you must change it once for each flavour using 'kernelconfig editconfig'.
 At the moment this is ~10 times!
-If you miss one, then the result may be no change which can be very confusing.
+If you miss one, then the result may be no change, which can be very confusing.
 See below for another approach.

 ### prepareconfig